pandenutella/yosuku-tatakai/README.md

 Made by [pandenutella](https://github.com/pandenutella)

-#### For those who are interested to use this project in their groups, kindly clone the project and store it somewhere accessible to all of your programmers/participants.
-(Do not directly push in this GitHub project) ####
+**For those who are interested to use this project in their groups, kindly clone the project and store it somewhere accessible to all of your programmers/participants.
+Do not directly push in this GitHub project.**

 ## Description